Limnoria/Limnoria-doc/use/getting_started.rst

     hostmask add myuser [hostmask] mypassword

 You may not have seen that '[hostmask]' syntax before.
-Supybot allows nested commands, which means that any command's output can be nested as an argument to another command.
+Limnoria allows nested commands, which means that any command's output can be nested as an argument to another command.
 The hostmask command from the User plugin returns the hostmask of a given nick, but if given no arguments, it returns the hostmask